Correlation Functions Involving Dirac Fields from Homotopy Algebras I: The Free Theory: Conclusions and discussion

-The second direction is to generalize our approach based on $A_\infty$ algebras to open superstring field theory.
-In the program of providing a framework to prove the AdS/CFT correspondence, we are interested in the $1/N$ expansion of correlation functions of gauge-invariant operators in open superstring field theory~\cite{Okawa:2020llq}, but correlation functions have not been discussed much in string field theory.\footnote{ See recent papers~\cite{Maccaferri:2023gcg, Maccaferri:2023gof} for interesting development which will be relevant to this program.
-It would also be interesting to consider the twisted holography~\cite{Costello:2016mgj, Costello:2017fbo, Costello:2018zrm} from our perspective, and see~\cite{Zeng:2023qqp} for recent research. } It is encouraging that our formula~\eqref{formula-conclusions} for correlation functions is almost string-field-theory-like, and we hope that the results of this paper will accelerate research in this direction.
+While we chose $A_\infty$ algebras to describe correlation functions, we can also use $L_\infty$ algebras since Feynman diagrams can be algebraically generated both by $A_\infty$ algebras and by $L_\infty$ algebras.
+In fact, $L_\infty$ algebras which involve symmetrization procedures are more naturally related to the Batalin-Vilkovisky formalism, and it is rather surprising that correlation functions which are graded symmetric under the exchange of fields are obtained in terms of $A_\infty$ algebras without any symmetrization procedures.
+This aspect was discussed in section~7 of Ref.~\cite{Okawa:2022sjf}, and we also added a discussion in the context of the approach by Costello and Gwilliam in Appendix~\ref{factorization-algebra-appendix}.
+This feature is important for us because our primary motivation is to apply our approach to open superstring field theory.
+In the program of providing a framework to prove the AdS/CFT correspondence, we are interested in the $1/N$ expansion of correlation functions of gauge-invariant operators in open superstring field theory~\cite{Okawa:2020llq},\footnote{ See recent papers~\cite{Maccaferri:2023gcg, Maccaferri:2023gof} for interesting development which will be relevant to this program.
+It would also be interesting to consider the twisted holography~\cite{Costello:2016mgj, Costello:2017fbo, Costello:2018zrm} from our perspective, and see Ref.~\cite{Zeng:2023qqp} for recent research. } and thus we prefer $A_\infty$ algebras to $L_\infty$ algebras.
+It is encouraging that our formula~\eqref{formula-conclusions} for correlation functions is almost string-field-theory-like, and we hope that the results of this paper will accelerate research in this direction.